craftercms/docs/source/by-role/system-admin/installation-and-configuration/index.rst

 ^^^^^^^^
 Delivery
 ^^^^^^^^
-Below you'll find instructions how to enhance the delivery environment performance and how to setup various things for your delivery install
+In this section you'll find instructions how to enhance the delivery environment performance and how to setup various things for your delivery install.

+To change hosts and ports in your delivery install, see :ref:`delivery-environment-installation-hosts-and-ports`

 .. toctree::
    :maxdepth: 1

-   delivery/change-hosts-ports-on-your-delivery-install
    delivery/setup-project-for-delivery
    delivery/setup-serverless-delivery